Sam232/weather-app/README.md

 2. Run the app using npm start or nodemon npm start or node server.js.

-3. Now go to the link below in your browser: localhost:3000/location/{Your Address}
+3. Now go to the link below in your browser: localhost:3000/location/{Your Location Address or City Name}

 4. You are now looking at the weather condition for location.

-This app is also live on https://
+This app is also live on https://vast-sea-40287.herokuapp.com/location/{Your Location Address or City Name}
 Addons are allowed, thank you.